Mc-Zen/quill/src/quantum-circuit.typ

 ///            This setting basically just changes the size of the bounding box
 ///            for the circuit and can be used to increase it when labels or
 ///            annotations extend beyond the actual circuit.
-/// - fill-wires (boolean): Whether to automatically fill up all wires until the end.
+/// - fill-wires (bool): Whether to automatically fill up all wires until the end.
 /// - ..children (any): Items, gates and circuit commands (see description).
 #let quantum-circuit(
   wire: .7pt + black,